jaclu/tmux-power-zoom/README.md

 | `@power_zoom_without_prefix` | 0       | If set to 1, trigger key is independent of `<prefix>` |
 | `@power_zoom_mouse`          | 0       | If set to 1, right double click toggles Power Zoom    |

-## TODO

-Figure out how to use `-t '{mouse}'` with the mouse trigger to activate mouse-overed pane before zoom happens, to ensure the intended pane is zoomed.

 ## Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.